KeatonBrink/St-George-UT-SE-Openings/README.md

 # St-George-UT-SE-Openings

-A simple script for scraping SE jobs in St. George
+A script for scraping SE jobs in St. George, entering them in a sqlite3 db, and emailing openings to a designated email.

 # Installation